 Shopping and Food in Gustavia

-Since the St. Barts ferry terminal is in Gustavia, there are some nice shops and places to grab food and drinks close by.
+There are some nice shops and places to grab food and drinks close by the St. Barts ferry terminal in Gustavia.
 Before looking at the shops, we stopped in at Le Select, which is known for its burgers and as a great place for casual drinks.
 Some people even think Jimmy Buffet’s song “Cheeseburger in Paradise” is written about this place.
 Then we visited shops along Rue de Republique, but most things were more expensive than in St. Martin or the US.
 Most places do accept both Euros and Dollars.